sommoMicc/markdown-cv/index.md

 ## Currently

-Working as Software Developer @ UNOX s.p.a.
+Working as Full Stack Web Developer @ UNOX s.p.a.

 ### Specialized in